MileHacker Logo

 Tolls, Safety & Parking

 Croatian highways operate a toll system.
 Pay tolls by cash (Euro) or credit/debit card.
 A non-physical toll collection device (ENC) offers discounted rates.
-Drive on the right side of the road.
+Drive on the right-hand side of the road.
 Everyone must wear a seatbelt.
 Headlights must be on at all times.

 Driving Regulations

-• Speed limits: 50 kilometers per hour in urban areas, 90 kilometers per hour open roads, 110-A speed of 130 km/h highways.
+• Speed limits: 50 kilometers per hour in urban areas, 90 km/h open roads, 110-130 km/h highways.

 • Strict drunk driving laws with a very low blood alcohol limit.